AugustinCablant/AugustinCablant/README.md

   <br>
   <br>
-I am strongly interested in statistics, Machine Learning, Mathematics, Data Science and sport science.
-I plan to continue my studies and then my professional career in these fields.
+I am deeply passionate about statistics, Machine Learning, optimization, and, particularly, Reinforcement Learning.
+I aim to further my studies and pursue a Ph.D. in these fields to explore and contribute to advancements in these areas.
+I am keen to develop new solutions through mathematical modeling, data science techniques, and innovative algorithms, ultimately integrating them into practical applications.

   <br>
   <br>
 ⚡ Fun fact: I run a lot !
 I mean, a lot !!!